 Section 1.
-Both the Employer and the Union agree not to discriminate against any employee on the basis of race, religious creed, color, ancestry, sex, marital status, age, national origin, disability, union membership, or political affiliation, AIDS or HIV status, or sexual orientation.
+Both the Employer and the Union agree not to discriminate against any employee on the basis of race, religious creed, color, ancestry, sex, marital status, age, national origin, disability, union membership, or political affiliation, AIDS or HIV status, sexual orientation, or gender identity or expression.

 Section 2.
 The Employer does not condone sexual harassment of any employee and encourages employees who, after appropriate consideration of all relevant facts, believe that they are the object of such conduct, to report such allegations as soon as possible.
-The burden of substantiating such an allegation rests with the charging party.
-Because of the seriousness of such allegations which could result in discipline or discharge of the person charged, it is understood that false, frivolous and/or reoccurring unsubstantiated allegations may result in disciplinary actions against the charging party.